 The Company dashboard is where company Managers and Owners can manage the moving parts that make up their company.
-This article provides an overview of the various tabs and how to navigate.
+This article provides an overview of the various tabs and how to navigate them.

 The Users tab shows a table of every user with access to the Company’s fleet data.
 Here, Owners and Managers can view and edit user data and add new users.